Legends of Runeterra Expeditions Guide: Champions Tier List

 |TEEMO||2.0||Shroom and Boom||Totall Recall||-0.5||1.5|

-Disclaimer No.1: Expedition is a fairly diverse and well-balanced game mode, and any champion – even the one in Tier F – can carry the deck to 7 wins.
-Tier list reflects only a relative strength, while it is your deckbuilding and piloting skills what matters the most.
+Disclaimer: Expeditions is a fairly diverse and well-balanced game mode, and any champion – even the one in Tier D – can carry the deck to 7 wins.
+Tier list reflects only a relative strength, while it is your deckbuilding and piloting skills that matter the most.

 The Role of Champion Cards in Expeditions